 Even if you started out as a Python beginner, you will likely get to this point after working on your game for a while.
 With more general knowledge in Python the full power of Evennia opens up for you.
 Apart from modifying commands, objects and scripts, you can develop everything from advanced mob AI and economic systems, through sophisticated combat and social mini games, to redefining how commands, players, rooms or channels themselves work.
 Since you code your game by importing normal Python modules, there are few limits to what you can accomplish.

 Where to from here?¶

 From here you can continue browsing the online documentation to find more info about Evennia.
 Or you can jump into the Tutorials and get your hands dirty with code right away.
-If you want more reading there is also a longer article about Evennia in Volume 5, Issue 1 of the Imaginary Realities e-magazine.
+You can also read the developer’s dev blog for many tidbits and snippets about Evennia’s development and structure.

 Some more hints:

 - Get engaged in the community.
 Make an introductory post to our mailing list/forum and get to know people.
 It’s also highly recommended you hop onto our Developer chat on IRC.
 This allows you to chat directly with other developers new and old as well as with the devs of Evennia itself.
 This chat is logged (you can find links on http://www.evennia.com) and can also be searched from the same place for discussion topics you are interested in.